MyatHsuMon23/KeyPadPhoneMessageConverter/README.md

 The project replicates the experience of typing text messages on traditional mobile phones, where each numeric key is associated with multiple letters.

 # Features
-.Simulates multi-tap input from old-style phone keypads.
+1) Simulates multi-tap input from old-style phone keypads.
-.Supports character selection using numeric key presses.
+2) Supports character selection using numeric key presses.
-.Helps users understand the mechanics of old-style texting.
+3) Helps users understand the mechanics of old-style texting.

 # How it works
 Key Mapping: Each numeric key (0–9) corresponds to multiple characters.